hansenlab/em_paper/README.md

 * Scripts for disease associations of EM genes:
 1. EM_paper_disease_associations.R.
 2. EM_paper_disease_candidates.R.
-This script uses a file named "em_adjmatrix.rda", which obtained using the "EM_paper_main_coexpression_analysis.R" script.
+This script uses a file named "em_adjmatrix.rda", which is obtained using the "EM_paper_main_coexpression_analysis.R" script.
+This is the script that creates Supplemental Table 6 of the paper.

 * Scripts for LDSC:
 1. EM_paper_brain_regulatory_elements.R.